Family violence

 Coercive control

-The Australian Government and state and territory governments are working together, through the Standing Council of Attorneys-General, to develop National Principles to Address Coercive Control in Family and Domestic Violence.
+The Australian Government and state and territory governments have been working together, through the Standing Council of Attorneys-General (SCAG), to introduce National Principles to Address Coercive Control in Family and Domestic Violence.
+On 22 September 2023, the National Principles were released by the SCAG, setting out a shared understanding of common features and impacts of coercive control.

 Coercive control is almost always an underpinning dynamic of family and domestic violence.
 Coercive control involves perpetrators using abusive behaviours in a pattern over time in a way that creates and maintains power and dominance over another person or persons.
 Perpetrators may use physical or non–physical abusive behaviours, or a combination of both.